valadaptive/ntsc-rs/ae-plugin/README.md

 # ntsc-rs After Effects plugin

-ntsc-rs can be used from After Effects!
+ntsc-rs can be used from After Effects and Premiere!
 When built, the plugin can be found under the "Stylize" category.

 ## Prerequisites to building